IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 * ``ovf_path``: the full/relative path (on the filesystem) to the OVF image to import.
 This defaults to *builds/ubuntu-base/ubuntu-base.ova*.
 You may use a symlink to improve the development flow.
-* ``oms_version``: used to create the vm image filename, defaults to *latest*.
+* ``oms_version``: used to create the VM image filename, defaults to *latest*.
 * ``kickstart_cmd``: the command for running OMS kickstart, defaults to ``python kickstart-oms.py``.
-* ``kickstart_opts``: the options to run OMS kickstart with, defaults to ``-H -c config/qa-develop.yaml -c config/pillar/qa-develop.yaml``.
+* ``kickstart_opts``: the options to run OMS kickstart with, defaults to ``-H -c config/packer/coreid-demo.yaml``.

 oms/kickstarted-iso
 ~~~~~~~~~~~~~~~~~~~

 **Overview**: Create a completely new Ubuntu VM, as a new install, using a Ubuntu
 iso.
-Kickstart is then setup and run after this.
+Kickstart is then set up and run after this.

 Using the ``virtualbox-iso`` builder: